 This workshop was very interactive and I was able to chat with others in different STEM fields.
 I learned that many of us share similar stories and that we have more in common than we think.
 This is one of the reasons why it is important to have a science community.
 It was nice hearing other scientists share their SMART goals and how they even struggle with their own IDPs.
 When you have a community and share your IDP you won’t feel alone and are more likely to achieve your goals.

 Top Takeaways from Updating my IDP Tool and the Creating and Owning Your Individual Development Plan Workshop:

 - Articulate what you want for your career: No one knows what you want to do more than you.
-When meeting people be confident about what you want and keep your values in mind.
+Be confident about what you want and keep your values in mind.
 You should never have to compromise your values for your career.
-When you are confident people want to listen to what you have to say.
-Confident people articulate their transferable skills (technical and non-technical) to get what they want!
+Be authentically you, be open and share your ideas.

 How I Will Refresh for Spring:

 - Revisit the Pomodoro Technique: If you are in need of a refresh and want to increase your productivity check out the Pomodoro Technique.
 In a busy world filled with distractions, the Pomodoro Technique is a game changer.
 By setting a 25-minute timer and taking breaks between tasks you will increase your productivity levels and reduce your stress levels.
-Most of the time we are stressed because we are burnt out.
-I know when I use the Pomodoro Technique I am able to complete my tasks in a more efficient manner.
+Most of the time we are stressed because we are burned out.
+MyTomatoes is a website that tracks your Pomodoro’s so you will never forget what you were working on.